Margrethe Hald: the Life and Work of a Textile Pioneer: new insights and perspectives

 Margrethe Hald

-Margrethe Hald’s research represents a rare virtuosity in its combination of scientific methods ranging from ethnology over archaeology to history as well as craftmanship, which still inspires textile research as an interdisciplinary field.
+Margrethe Hald’s research represents a rare virtuosity in its combination of scientific methods ranging from ethnology over archaeology to history as well as craftmanship, which still inspires textile research as an interdisciplinary field today.
+She understood that textile research could not be limited to just one particular scientific approach.
+She produced groundbreaking research by combining e.g. cultural history, art history, ethnology, and archaeology.

-As a continuation of the work done in 2019 when CTR’s Margrethe Hald Archive was digitalized, a research group was formed at CTR in the beginning of 2020.
-Thanks to one more generous grant from Agnes Geijer’s Foundation, a new research project on Margrethe Hald’s pioneering work as a textile researcher and museum curator will commence in September 2020.
+As a continuation of the work done in 2019 when CTR’s Margrethe Hald Archive was digitized (Introduction to the Margrethe Hald Archive – University of Copenhagen (ku.dk)), a research group was formed at CTR in the beginning of 2020.
+Thanks to one more grant from Stiftelsen Agnes Geijers fond för nordisk textilforskning, the first part of the research project on Margrethe Hald’s pioneering work as a textile researcher and museum curator took place from September 2020 to August 2021, and thanks to funding from Aage og Johanne Louis-Hansens Fond and Beckett-fonden the second part began in September 2021.

-The research group will work on a one-year scale to prepare a study of the research made by Margrethe Hald.
-The project will revisit Hald’s considerable research output, her immense private and professional correspondence in the Danish National Archive and the National Museum, travel logs and photographs in order to revitalize and create new understandings of her groundbreaking research.
+The first part of the project (funded by Stiftelsen Agnes Geijers fond för nordisk textilforskning) revisited Hald’s considerable research output, her immense private and professional correspondence in the Danish National Archives and the archives of the National Museum of Denmark.
+Her travel logs and photographs were utilised in order to revitalize and create new understandings of her groundbreaking research with a focus on her travels to Latin America and the Middle East, and her research on the so-called ‘tubular loom’.

-The personal files and material for Margrethe Hald at the National Archives is particularly rich, consisting of 12+ archival boxes with personal papers, passports with travel stamps and personal letters.
-The material was made available to the public in 2013, 30 years after the death of Margrethe Hald, but has yet to be researched or used.
+The personal files and material from Margrethe Hald at the National Archives is particularly rich, consisting of 12+ archival boxes with personal papers, passports with travel stamps and personal letters.
+The material was made available to the public in 2013, 30 years after the death of Margrethe Hald.

-The overall goal of the project is to actualise and contextualise Margrethe Hald as one of the pioneers of textile research, who represented a virtuoso interdisciplinarity that continues to define textile research today, as well as present her ground breaking research to a new generation of textile researchers.
+The overall goal of the project is to actualise and contextualise Margrethe Hald as one of the pioneers of textile research, who represented a virtuoso interdisciplinarity that continues to define textile research today.
+Thus, our aim is to present her groundbreaking research to a new generation of textile researchers – and to uncover the life of a deeply unique human being and pioneering woman scholar.

 The CTR research group consists of